Engineering Real-World Solutions

 Our programs are taught primarily by Ph.D. faculty dedicated to teaching and research.
 Some courses are taught by experts from local industry.
 The active research interests of the industrial and manufacturing systems engineering faculty include, integrated product design and ergonomics; intelligent manufacturing, simulation modeling; quality engineering; information and health care systems

-IMSE Department currently offers two bachelor degree programs and one concurrent degree program.
-Please visit the program pages to learn more about requirements.
+IMSE Department currently offers three Bachelor of Science in Engineering degree programs.
+Please visit the program pages to learn more about the requirements.

 IMSE Department offers three named scholarships for students studying for an undergraduate degree in either industrial and systems engineering or manufacturing engineering at the College of Engineering and Computer Science.
 All three scholarships grant $2,000 per year award for two years for a total award of $4,000.
 Information on college and department scholarships is available at the Office of Advising and Academic Success.